peschue/ai4eu-sudoku/README.md

 You can see a `tail -f` to a docker container log with `docker logs <containerid> -f` where `<containerid>` is the hash from `./docker-list-containers.sh`.

+# Deploying to Acumos

+Decide on which docker registry you want to host the images.
+Setup the URI and port in variable `REMOTE_REPO`, e.g., `export REMOTE_REPO=cicd.ai4eu-dev.eu:7444`.
+Log in to the registry with `docker login <URI>`.
+Run `./docker-push-all-to-registry.sh`.
+If it fails, retrying can help.
+Maybe multiple times.

 # Protobuf Issues

 We have 4 protobuf files.